open-telemetry/opentelemetry-proto/README.md

 Components marked `Stable` provide the following guarantees:

 - Field types, numbers and names will not change.
-- Numbers assigned to enum choices will not change.
 - Service names and service package names will not change.
+- Service method names will not change.
+- Service method parameter names will not change.
-- Service operation names, parameter and return types will not change.
+- Service method parameter types and return types will not change.

-The following changes are allowed:

-- Message names may change.
-- Enum names may change.
-- Enum choice names may change.
-This is allowed because enum choice names are not sent on the wire.
+- Service method kind (unary vs streaming) will not change.
+- Names of messages and enums will not change.
+- Names of enum choices and numbers assigned to enum choices will not change.
-- The location of messages and enums, i.e. whether they are declared at the top lexical scope or nested inside another message may change.
+- The location of messages and enums, i.e. whether they are declared at the top lexical scope or nested inside another message will not change.
-- Package names may change.
+- Package names and directory structure will not change.
-- Directory structure, location and the name of the files may change.
+- `optional` and `repeated` declarators of existing fields will not change.

-Note that none of the above allowed changes affects the binary wire representation or the JSON wire representation.
+- No existing symbol will be deleted.

 The following additive changes are allowed: